Quaternary Hermitian linear complementary dual codes: Preliminaries

 For any (unrestricted) quaternary $[n,k,d]$ code, the Griesmer bound is given by

 Throughout this paper, we use the following notation:

 where $\ZZ_{\ge 0}$ denotes the set of nonnegative integers.

 The {\em Euclidean dual} code $C^{\perp}$ of a quaternary $[n,k]$ code $C$ is defined as $ C^{\perp}= \{x \in \FF_4^n \mid \langle x,y\rangle = 0 \text{ for all } y \in C\}, $ where $\langle x,y\rangle = \sum_{i=1}^{n} x_i {y_i}$ for $x=(x_1,\ldots,x_n), y=(y_1,\ldots,y_n) \in \FF_4^n$.
 The {\em Hermitian dual} code $C^{\perp_H}$ of a quaternary $[n,k]$ code $C$ is defined as $ C^{\perp_H}= \{x \in \FF_{4}^n \mid \langle x,y\rangle_H = 0 \text{ for all } y \in C\ \}, $ where $\langle x,y\rangle_H= \sum_{i=1}^{n} x_i \overline{y_i}$ for $x=(x_1,\ldots,x_n), y=(y_1,\ldots,y_n) \in \FF_{4}^n$.
 A quaternary code $C$ is called {\em Euclidean linear complementary dual} if $C \cap C^\perp = \{\0_n\}$.
 A quaternary code $C$ is called {\em Hermitian linear complementary dual} if $C \cap C^{\perp_H} = \{\0_n\}$.
 These two families of quaternary codes are collectively called {\em linear complementary dual} (LCD for short) codes.
-Note that quaternary Hermitian LCD codes are also called {\em zero radical codes} (see e.g.~\cite{LLG} and \cite{LLGF}).
+Note that quaternary Hermitian LCD codes are also called {\em zero radical} codes (see e.g.~\cite{LLG} and \cite{LLGF}).

 A quaternary code $C$ is called {\em Hermitian self-orthogonal} if $C \subset C^{\perp_H}$.
+A quaternary code $C$ is called {\em even} if the weights of all codewords of $C$ are even.
 It is known that a quaternary code $C$ is Hermitian self-orthogonal if and only if $C$ is even~\cite[Theorem~1]{MOSW}.
 In addition, a quaternary code $C$ is Hermitian self-orthogonal if and only if $G \overline{G}^T =O$ for a generator matrix $G$ of $C$.

 A {\em $2$-$(v,k,\lambda)$ design} $\cD$ is a pair of a set $\cP$ of $v$ points and a collection of $k$-element subsets of $\cP$ (called blocks) such that every $2$-element subset of $\cP$ is contained in exactly $\lambda$ blocks.
 The number of blocks that contain a given point is traditionally denoted by $r$, and the total number of blocks is $b$.
 Often a $2$-$(v,k,\lambda)$ design is simply called a $2$-design.
 A $2$-design is called {\em symmetric} if $v=b$.
 A $2$-design can be represented by its {\em incidence matrix} $A=(a_{ij})$, where $a_{ij}=1$ if the $j$-th point is contained in the $i$-th block and $a_{ij}=0$ otherwise.